pounard/goat-mapper/README.md

  - [x] industrialise the PHP cache writer, decouple function name inflector, file name locator, and file loader,

- - [ ] make the rewindable collections much smarter (create a new iterator impl that populate an internal array over first iteration maybe, to keep them fully lazy) - now that result iterators from goat are rewindable, not sure we need to keep a rewindable collection,
+ - [x] rename repository manager to something else,

+ - [x] rename things in entity builder for having a more natural builder pattern semantics when using the manager directly,

+ - [ ] write a basic symfony bundle,

+ - [ ] write poor's man documentation for basic use cases.

+Priority 2, rework collections

+ - [ ] implement \Iterator instead of \IteratorAggregate

+ - [ ] make rewindable collections smarter (use the same incremental build as the goat-query result iterator),

+ - [ ] make a specific implementation for goat-query result iterator,

+ - [ ] make empty collection being a separate implementation,

+ - [ ] unit test all the things!

+Priority 3, repositories and customization

+ - [ ] create a repository manager which only handles repositories, but nothing else,

+ - [ ] allow custom repositories to be used instead of the default one,

+ - [ ] add custom repository logic to symfony bundle,

+ - [ ] allow custom code to plug into entity hydration,

+ - [ ] events ? where ? when ? which are the use cases ?

+Priority 4, industrialisation:

  - [ ] identify relations using a predicitable name, and a direction, so that all relations and their inverse relations can be identified,

  - [ ] create various compilation passes after builder for fixing data and materializing reverse relations.

- - [ ] allow custom repositories to be used instead of the default one,

- - [ ] write a basic symfony bundle,

- - [ ] add custom repository logic to symfony bundle,

- - [ ] write poor's man documentation for basic use cases.

-Priority 2, industrialisation:

  - [ ] untangle the relation fetcher interface and implementation mess,